Atlanta Communities at High Risk for Cancer

 The United States Environmental Protection Agency (the EPA) undertook a 10-year study on the potential dangers associated with exposure to ethylene oxide.
 By 2016, the EPA had determined that ethylene oxide was far more dangerous than scientists had previously believed.
 Based on this finding, the EPA moved ethylene oxide in 2016 from a list of chemicals that probably could cause cancer to a list of chemicals that definitely caused cancer.
 The EPA also updated a key risk number for ethylene oxide to reflect that it was 30 times more likely to cause certain cancers than scientists had once known.

 Two years later, in 2018, the EPA used that new risk number for a periodic report that assessed health risks from releases of airborne toxins in the U.S. The report, called the National Air Toxics Assessment (NATA), had flagged 109 tracts of land across the United States where cancer risks were elevated because of exposure to airborne toxins.
 Most of the risks in the NATA were associated with the exposure to ethylene oxide.
 Georgia has land in 2 counties contained in the ERA’s report with high ethylene oxide contamination.
 One is in Newton County, GA and the other is in Cobb County, GA.
-This now public information may seriously impact property values in the affected areas.

 Despite this data indicating people were being exposed to carcinogenic contaminants, the EPA chose not to put out a press release of its findings associated about ETO contamination and neither did the State of Georgia Environmental Protection Division (EPD).
 As a result, the people who have lived and worked in the impacted areas have not been aware of the exposure threat for many years.
 Today, companies such as BD Bard and Sterigenics continue to release ETO into the air outside of their plants causing further contamination and exposure for the citizens of Georgia.
 These companies simply have largely continued to do business as usual.